awsdocs/amazon-fsx-lustre-user-guide/doc_source/create-fs-linked-data-repo.md

 1. From the dashboard, choose **Create file system**\.

-1. Choose **Amazon FSx for Lustre** for the file system type, and then choose **Next**\.
+1. For the file system type, choose **Amazon FSx for Lustre**, and then choose **Next**\.

 1. Provide the information required for the **File system details** and **Network and security** sections\.
 For more information, see [Step 1: Create Your Amazon FSx for Lustre File System](getting-started-step1.md)\.

 1. You use the **Data repository import/export** panel to configure a linked data repository in Amazon S3\.

-    Select **Import data from and export data to S3** to expand the panel and configure the data repository settings\.
+    Select **Import data from and export data to S3** to expand the **Data repository integration** section and configure the data repository settings\.
 ![\[The Data repository import and export configuration panel in the Create Lustre file system page.\]](http://docs.aws.amazon.com/fsx/latest/LustreGuide/images/Data-repository-int.png)

-1. Choose how Amazon FSx imports new and changed files from the linked S3 bucket\.
-By default, Amazon FSx imports file listings at file system creation, and then whenever new files are added to the S3 bucket after this initial import\.
+1. Choose how Amazon FSx keeps your file and directory listing up to date as you add or modify objects in your S3 bucket\.
+When you create your file system, your existing S3 objects appear as file and directory listings\.
+After you create your file system, how do you want to update it as the contents of your S3 bucket are updated?
-   + **Import objects that are added to my bucket** \- \(Default\) Amazon FSx automatically imports any new objects added to the linked S3 bucket that do not currently exist in the FSx file system\.
-Amazon FSx does not import updated files to the FSx file system\.
-Amazon FSx does not delete files from the file system that are deleted from the linked S3 bucket\.
+   + **Update my file and directory listing as objects are added to my S3 bucket** \- \(Default\) Amazon FSx automatically updates file and directory listings of any new objects added to the linked S3 bucket that do not currently exist in the FSx file system\.
+Amazon FSx does not import update listings for objects that have changed in the S3 bucket\.
+Amazon FSx does not delete listings of objects that are deleted in the S3 bucket\.
-   + **Import objects that are added to or changed in my bucket** \- Amazon FSx automatically imports any new objects added to the S3 bucket and any existing objects that are changed after file system creation, or after you set the import preferences to this option\.
-Amazon FSx does not delete objects from the file system that are deleted from the S3 bucket\.
+   + **Update my file and directory listing as objects are added to or changed in my S3 bucket** \- Amazon FSx automatically updates file and directory listings of any new objects added to the S3 bucket and any existing objects that are changed in the S3 bucket after you choose this option\.
+Amazon FSx does not delete listings of objects that are deleted in the S3 bucket\.
-   + **Do not import any objects** \- Amazon FSx only imports files from the linked S3 bucket when the file system is created\.
-FSx does not import any new or changed objects after choosing this option\.
+   + **Do not update my file and directly listing when objects are added to or changed in my S3 bucket** \- Amazon FSx only updates file and directory listing from the linked S3 bucket when the file system is created\.
+FSx does not update file and directory listings for any new or changed objects after choosing this option\.

-   Enter an optional **Import prefix** if you want to import only some of the data in your S3 bucket into your file system\.
+1. Enter an optional **Import prefix** if you want to import only some of the file and directory listings of data in your S3 bucket into your file system\.
 The import prefix defines where in your S3 bucket to import data from\.
 For more information, see [Automatically import updates from your S3 bucket](autoimport-data-repo.md)\.

 1. Choose one of the three **Export prefix** options:
    + **A unique prefix that Amazon FSx creates in your bucket** – Choose this option to export new and changed objects using a prefix generated by Amazon FSx for Lustre\.
 The prefix looks like the following: `/FSxLustrefile-system-creation-timestamp`\.
 The timestamp is in UTC format, for example `FSxLustre20181105T222312Z`\.
 This option is the default\.
    + **The same prefix that you imported from \(replace existing objects with updated ones\)** – Choose this option to replace existing objects with updated ones\.
    + **A prefix you specify** – Choose this option to preserve your imported data and to export new and changed objects using a prefix that you specify\.

-1. \(Optional\) Set **Maintenance preferences** or use the system defaults\.
+1. \(Optional\) Set **Maintenance preferences**, or use the system defaults\.

-1. Choose **Next** and review the file system settings\.
+1. Choose **Next**, and review the file system settings\.
 Make any changes if needed\.

 1. Choose **Create file system**\.

 ### To create a file system linked to an S3 bucket \(AWS CLI\)<a name="export-path-lustre-cli"></a>

-This example creates an Amazon FSx file system linked to the `lustre-export-test-bucket`, with an import preferences that imports any new or changed files in the linked data repository after the file system is created\.
+The following example creates an Amazon FSx file system linked to the `lustre-export-test-bucket`, with an import preference that imports any new or changed files in the linked data repository after the file system is created\.
-+ To create an Amazon FSx for Lustre file system, use the Amazon FSx CLI command [https://docs.aws.amazon.com/cli/latest/reference/fsx/create-file-system.html](https://docs.aws.amazon.com/cli/latest/reference/fsx/create-file-system.html) as shown following\.
++ To create an Amazon FSx for Lustre file system, use the Amazon FSx CLI command [https://docs.aws.amazon.com/cli/latest/reference/fsx/create-file-system.html](https://docs.aws.amazon.com/cli/latest/reference/fsx/create-file-system.html), as shown following\.
 The corresponding API operation is [CreateFileSystem](https://docs.aws.amazon.com/fsx/latest/APIReference/API_CreateFileSystem.html)\.

   ```
   $ aws fsx create-file-system \